Automatic nonlinear MPC approximation with closed-loop guarantees: Conclusion

 \section{Conclusion}

 We addressed the problem of automatically approximating nonlinear MPC schemes while ensuring that the resulting approximate MPC inherits desirable closed-loop properties on stability and constraint satisfaction.
 By considering a robust MPC scheme, we reduced this problem to a function approximation problem, which we tackled by proposing \alkiax. \alkiax\ is an automatic and reliable algorithm that yields a computationally efficient approximate MPC with closed-loop guarantees.
-We successfully applied \alkiax\ to approximate a nonlinear MPC scheme in a numerical example, demonstrating reduced offline computation and online evaluation time by over one order of magnitude compared to a state-of-the-art method.
+We successfully applied \alkiax\ to approximate two nonlinear MPC schemes, \emph{(i)}~demonstrating reduced offline computation and online evaluation time by over one order of magnitude and \emph{(ii)}~showcasing applicability to realistic problems with limited memory capacities.

-Although we proposed \alkiax\ to approximate MPC schemes, we expect that the algorithm is equally capable of automatically approximating a wide range of black-box functions with guaranteed bounds on the approximation error. \appendices
+Although we proposed \alkiax\ to approximate MPC schemes, the algorithm is equally capable of automatically approximating a wide range of black-box functions with guaranteed bounds on the approximation error.